cgrudz/DataAssimilationBenchmarks.jl/paper.md

 | SIEnKS                             | X               | X                  | X          | X                          |
 | Gauss-Newton IEnKS                 | X               | X                  |            | X                          |

-The future development of the DataAssimilationBenchmarks.jl package is inteneded to expand upon the existing, ensemble-variational filters and sequential smoothers for robust intercomparison of novel schemes and the further development of the SIEnKS scheme.
+The future development of the DataAssimilationBenchmarks.jl package is intended to expand upon the existing, ensemble-variational filters and sequential smoothers for robust intercomparison of novel schemes and the further development of the SIEnKS scheme.
 Likewise, novel mechanistic models for the DA system are currently in development.
 Currently, this supports state and joint